 Conference registration needs to open when authors are notified about the acceptance of their papers, at the latest.
 Authors of accepted papers should be directed on how to register and be informed that the inclusion of their papers in the conference program is conditional on their registration and the transfer of the conference fee.
 A deadline for registration needs to be set accordingly and advertised on the conference/EATSA website.
 Information is made available on the EATSA website: the conference website should be linked to the EATSA website and vice versa.

 Once the authors of accepted papers have registered, the conference program can be devised.
 Conference sessions should be created and grouped around common themes.

 Once the conference program has been finalised, it needs to be uploaded to the conference website.
 All conference participants should be notified of the availability of the program individually by email.

 The conference program should be published no later than one month before the conference.

 Conference organizers should inform session chairs of their role before the conference.
 Session chairs should be sent papers for their session and invited to read them before the conference.

+After the authors of accepted papers have sent in their final paper versions, the conference proceedings should be produced.
 A copy of the conference proceedings must be given to all participants together with all other materials in the conference bag (such as a hardcopy of the conference program, name tags, directions to the conference rooms, and writing materials) at the conference registration desk.
 The copies of the proceedings can be produced either in hardcopy or in electronic format.

-Travel and accommodation information should be uploaded at the conference website.
+Travel and accommodation information should be uploaded on the conference website.
 It should be made available as early as possible and at the latest at the same time as acceptance letters for conference submissions are sent out.

-It is recommended that these invitations are sent to potential contributors as soon as possible, during or after the conference, as the authors of high quality papers often commit themselves to other publication outlets otherwise.
+It is recommended that these invitations are sent to potential contributors as soon as possible, during or after the conference, as the authors of high-quality papers often commit themselves to other publication outlets otherwise.